-Use View Metadata to view detailed properties of the following types of data:
+Use the View Metadata dialog to view details of these data:

 • Raster Color Slices

-• Click each node on the left side of the dialog to see values for each of its properties.
-An example node is "Raster," and an example property for Raster is "Dataset."
-You cannot edit metadata fields from this dialog.
+• Select a category on the left side of the dialog to see values for each of its properties.
+An example category is Raster, and an example property for Raster is Dataset.

-• Click the Edit Metadata button to edit the metadata fields as needed.
-See the Edit Raster Metadata topic for further instructions.
+• If you are viewing raster metadata, you can click the Edit Metadata button to edit some of the metadata fields as needed.
+See Edit ENVI Headers for details.

 Calibration Metadata

-See the Radiometric Calibration topic for a list of sensors that ENVI automatically reads spectral calibration metadata from.
-The Metadata Viewer will then show the following fields (per band) under the "Spectral" category:
+See the Radiometric Calibration topic for a list of sensors from which ENVI automatically reads spectral calibration metadata.
+Calibration metadata includes additional fields in the header:

 • Reflectance Gains: No units.